Generic Name: hydromorphone (oral) (HYE droe MOR fone)

-What should I avoid while using Dilaudid?
+What should I avoid?

 Dilaudid side effects

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 weak or shallow breathing;

-confusion, severe weakness or drowsiness; or
+severe weakness or drowsiness;

-feeling like you might pass out.
+a light-headed feeling, like you might pass out;

-flushing (warmth, redness, or tingly feeling);
+flushing (warmth, redness, or tingly feeling).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.